Needing something delicious to serve on your table super FAST?

 - Add water at least double the amount of the tomato paste. . . at first.
 We usually add more water as we go so that there’s more of soupy-broth consistency that we prefer.
 This is not a stew, so you don’t want it too thick.
 Plus you don’t want the tomato paste to be overpowering.
 You’ll know how you like your consistency after playing with it.

-- Add 3 (12-oz) cans of drained and highly rinsed (3 times minimum) dark red kidney beans, or 6 cups of dried red kidney beans that have soaked in water overnight according to package directions.
+- Add 3 (12-oz) cans of drained and highly rinsed (3 times minimum) dark red kidney beans, or 1 cup of dried red kidney beans that have soaked in water overnight according to package directions.
 Optional: Add 1 can drained and rinsed cannellini beans.

 - Turn the Instant Pot on the “Soup” setting for 30 minutes, place the lid on securely and allow the Pot to do its thing.

 - After 30 minutes of the soup cooking is over, the Instant Pot will beep.
 Turn the valve to “VENT” to release the pressure.
 Carefully release the pressure without burning your hands, until the steam dies down for about 5 minutes.

 - ** Add more water to the Instant Pot if you see that it is necessary after the beans have soaked up some of the water.